ws-rush/erpnext_installers/README.md

 Ubuntu 20.04 LTS

 Debian 10 (Buster),
-Debian 11 (Bulls Eye)
+Debian 11 (Bullseye)

 # NOTE:

-Version 15 Compatibility is set to Ubuntu 22.04 LTS and above only.
+- Version 15 Compatibility is set to Ubuntu 22.04 LTS and above only.
 Other Distros or lower Ubuntu versions not supported for version 15 installation.

+- Visit https://github.com/gavindsouza/awesome-frappe to learn about other apps you can install.
 Visit https://github.com/gavindsouza/awesome-frappe to learn about other apps you can install.